 Steven F. Warren, Ph.D.

-Steven F. Warren is a Senior Scientist and Vice Chancellor for Research and Graduate Studies.
-He is also a Professor of Applied Behavioral Science.
+Steven F. Warren is Professor of Speech-Language-Hearing: Sciences and Disorders, and an Investigator in the Life Span Institute.
 He was associated with Vanderbilt University's John F. Kennedy Center for Human Development for 18 years as a Professor of Special Education and Psychology and Deputy Director before coming to the University of Kansas in 2000.
-He served as Director of the Life Span Institute from 2001 to 2008.
-Dr. Warren is internationally recognized for his research on language development in children and leadership in the field of developmental disabilities.
-He has conducted extensive research on early communication and language intervention approaches and has published more than 160 papers, chapters, and books on these and related topics.
+He served as Director of the Life Span Institute from 2001 to 2008, and Vice Chancellor for Research and Graduate Studies from 2007-2014.
+Professor Warren is internationally recognized for his research on language development and intervention in children and leadership in the field of developmental disabilities.
+He has conducted extensive research on early communication and language intervention approaches and has published more than 170 papers, chapters and books on these and related topics.

 This research has focused on the development of intervention models (i.e. milieu language intervention, prelinguistic communication intervention) and longitudinal evaluation of these and other approaches, and most recently the interaction of early intervention and specific etiologies (e.g. fragile X syndrome, Downs syndrome).
 His research has been funded since 1977 by NIH (NICHD and NIDCD) and by the U.S. Department of Education.